sarah-innis/seattle-permit-analysis/README.md

-# **Analyzing New Residential Construction in the City of Seattle**
+# **Analyzing New Residential Multifamily Construction in the City of Seattle**

-This project explores new residential construction in the City of Seattle to answer:
+This project explores new residential multfamily construction in the City of Seattle to answer:

-* How is the housing supply changing within Seattle?
+* How is the multifamily housing supply changing within Seattle?
-* Where is new housing being added?
+* Where is new multifamily housing being added?
-* Are Seattle City Council Districts impacted differently by housing additions?
+* Are Seattle City Council Districts impacted differently by multifamily housing additions?
 * As the population grows, how do we expect the number of large multifamily buildings per resident to change?

 The goal is to understand how Seattle’s Council Districts are experiencing densification and whether multifamily housing availability per resident is declining—informing key action areas in the Seattle housing crisis.